vdarkobar/Home-Cloud/shared/Cloudflare Argo Tunnel.md

 Setting up your DNS records:

-create DNS record from the commandline
+Create DNS record from the commandline
+*If already exists, delete your A record (A | example.com | YOUR WAN IP)*
 ```
 cloudflared tunnel route dns <UUID or NAME> example.com
 (cloudflared tunnel route dns <UUID or NAME> www.example.com)
 ```

-To create DNS record manually:
+`To create DNS record manually:
-If exists, delete your A record that points to the domain root (@)
 Create CNAME record that points to the tunnel UUID (append *.cfargotunnel.com*)
-CNAME | @ | UUID.cfargotunnel.com
+CNAME | example.com | UUID.cfargotunnel.com`

 Create configuration file
 ```